Vaginal dryness

 See a GP if:

-- it's been a few weeks and things you can try yourself are not working
+• you've had vaginal dryness for a few weeks and things you've tried yourself are not working

-- you have unusual discharge or bleeding from your vagina
+• you have unusual discharge from your vagina

-- you have bleeding after sex or in between your periods
+• you have bleeding after sex or in between your periods or after experiencing meopause

 If you're getting vaginal dryness because of changes in your hormone levels, you may be prescribed creams, gels, patches or medicines to increase a hormone called oestrogen.
-This is called HRT.
+This is called hormone replacement therapy HRT.